Aayushi001/notes-app/README.md

 3> Run using command "ng serve".

 PS.
-To view th icons, you must have internet connection as I've used CDN link for font icons library.
+To view the icons, you must have internet connection as I've used CDN link for font icons library.